KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-Hello-Mirror by Matzefication](https://github.com/Matzefication/MMM-Hello-Mirror)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-Hello-Mirror.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `MMM-Hello-Mirror.css`: Replace it with `MagicMirror²`.

 ## [MMM-HH-LocalTransport by georg90](https://github.com/georg90/MMM-HH-LocalTransport)

-1. - I - No image found.
+1. Issue: No image found.
 2. Typo: Found 'Magic Mirror' in file `MMM-HH-LocalTransport.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.

 ## [MMM-HH-LocalTransport by skuethe](https://github.com/skuethe/MMM-HH-LocalTransport)

-1. - I - No image found.
+1. Issue: No image found.
 2. Typo: Found 'Magic Mirror' in file `MMM-HH-LocalTransport.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.

 ## [MMM-HideAll by Snille](https://github.com/Snille/MMM-HideAll)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-HideAll.js`: Replace it with `MagicMirror²`.
 3. Recommendation: Found 'XMLHttpRequest' in file `jquery.js`: Replace it with built-in fetch.

 ## [MMM-History by cowboysdude](https://github.com/cowboysdude/MMM-History)

-1. - I - No image found.
+1. Issue: No image found.
 2. Typo: Found 'Magic Mirror' in file `MMM-History.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
 4. Deprecated: Found 'require('request')' in file `node_helper.js`: Replace it with built-in fetch.

 ## [MMM-Hive by NateBrownProjects](https://github.com/NateBrownProjects/MMM-Hive)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.

 ## [MMM-Hive by flick116](https://github.com/flick116/MMM-Hive)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-Hive.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'MagicMirror2' in file `README.md`: Replace it with `MagicMirror²`.
 4. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.